nhsconnect/FHIR-NRLS-API/pages/development/general_api_guidance/nrl_error_guidance.md

 There are two situations when Spine will return this error:

+- When a search request specifies an NHS Number for which no corresponding Clinicals record exists in the Spine Clinicals data store.
 - When a request references a resource that cannot be resolved.
 For example, when a request references the [unique ID](explore_reference.html#identifiers) of a `DocumentReference`, but the ID is not known to the NRL.
-There are three scenarios in which the NRL Service will return this error:
+There are three scenarios in which this can occur:
   - Retrieval of a `DocumentReference` by logical identifier.
   - Request to delete a `DocumentReference` by logical identifier or master identifier.
   - Request to update a `DocumentReference` by logical identifier or master identifier.

-- When a search request specifies an NHS Number for which no corresponding Clinicals record exists in the Spine Clinicals data store.

 The following table summarises the HTTP response codes, along with the values to expect in the `OperationOutcome` in the response body for these exception scenarios.